How Much Does SEO Cost?

 Pricing and Costs of SEO Services Explained

-The initial investment in SEO can seem expensive at first glance for many companies.
-Below is my experience of the last 20 years.
+The average cost of SEO can seem expensive at first glance for many companies.
+Below I share my experience with SEO pricing over the last 20 years and what has changed.

-Let’s take a shortcut here and talk about pricing first: SEO campaigns at large companies cost between $15,000 and $40,000 per month.
-Mid-sized companies should expect between $1,000- $5,000 for an SEO Campaign.
+Let’s take a shortcut here and talk about SEO pricing first: SEO campaigns at large companies cost between $15,000 and $40,000 per month.
+Mid-sized companies should expect to pay between $1,000- $5,000 per month for an SEO Campaign led by experienced practitioners.
 Smaller companies might get along with $600 to $800 per month.
 Let’s have a look what that means for different companies and their expectations.

 Also, I’ve never met an offshore company that was able to perform high-level SEO in countries like India, Pakistan, Philippines, Kenya, Nigeria, Russia, China or similar.
 From my experience, these countries have sometimes very thorough software and web developers when it comes to IT, and even some offshore teams from African countries are able to provide some very well researched and highly qualitative SEO content.
 But when it comes to SEO itself, unfortunately the SEO they perform just scratches the surface, and is not able to provide strategic or holistic SEO involving high-level objectives.